Fast Computations on Ordered Nominal Sets: Introduction

-\\ Our main contributions include the following. \begin{itemize}[topsep=0pt] \item We develop the \emph{representation theory} of nominal sets over the total order symmetry.
-We give concrete representations of nominal sets, their products, and equivariant maps. \item We provide \emph{time complexity bounds} for operations on nominal sets such as intersections and membership.
+\\ Our main contributions include the following. \begin{itemize} \item We develop the \emph{representation theory} of nominal sets over the total order symmetry.
+We give concrete representations of nominal sets, their products and equivariant maps. \item We provide \emph{time complexity bounds} for operations on nominal sets such as intersections and membership.
 Using those results we give the time complexity of Moore's minimisation algorithm (generalised to nominal automata) and prove that it is polynomial in the number of orbits. \item Using the representation theory, we are able to \emph{implement nominal sets in a \cplusplus{} library} \ONS{}.
+The library includes all the results from the representation theory (sets, products and maps).

+We also developed a Haskell implementation, called \ONShs{}.
+This allows us to give a more comprehensive evaluation than with the \cplusplus{} implementation alone, avoiding results that are caused by specific implementation details.
+Further, the Haskell implementation is \emph{generic}, meaning that nominal computations are possible even with custom data types.

-The library includes all the results from the representation theory (sets, products, and maps).
-We also developed a Haskell implementation, called \ONShs{}. \item We \emph{evaluate the performance} of \ONSboth{}, and compare it to \NLambda{} and \LOIS{}, using two algorithms on nominal automata: minimisation~\cite{BojanczykL12} and automata learning \cite{moerman2017learning}.
+\item We \emph{evaluate the performance} of \ONSboth{}, and compare it to \NLambda{} and \LOIS{}, using two algorithms on nominal automata: minimisation~\cite{BojanczykL12} and automata learning \cite{moerman2017learning}.
 We use randomly generated automata as well as concrete, logically structured models such as FIFO queues.
 For random automata, our methods are considerably faster in most cases than the other tools.
 On the other hand, \LOIS{} and \NLambda{} are faster in minimising the structured automata as they exploit their logical structure.
 In automata learning, the logical structure is not available a-priori, and \ONSboth{} is faster in most cases. \end{itemize}